falcosecurity/kernel-testing/images/README.md

 - `build-all`: This target is a convenience target that sequentially builds both root filesystem and kernel images.

+- `<arch>/<distro>/<kernelversion>`: This target builds both the root filesystem and kernel images for the given architecture, distribution and kernel version.

 By default, no images will be pushed.
 You need to set the `PUSH` variable to `true` to enable images push to remote registry.
 Also, the default images tag will be `main` and the images name will be built as:
 ```